Lamar Tennis Camps

 Head Coach - Women's TennisDavid Wong

-Now entering his 15th season as head coach, David Wong has become synonymous Lamar Women's Tennis after elevating the program back into a yearly Southland championship contender.
+Now entering his 16th season as head coach, David Wong has become synonymous with Lamar University women's tennis after elevating the program back into a yearly Southland championship contender.

-Wong, a former Cardinal tennis player himself, is familiar with the rich history of LU Tennis, and after stepping into a program that won just six matches over his first two seasons, the Lady Cards have reached double figures in victories in all but one of his last 10, including a historic 24-3 season campaign in 2008 that culminated with a trip to the NCAA Tournament.
+Wong, a former Cardinal tennis player himself, is familiar with the rich history of LU tennis, and after stepping into a program that won just six matches over his first two seasons, the Lady Cards have reached double figures in victories in all but two of his last 11, including a historic 24-3 campaign in 2008 that culminated in a trip to the NCAA Tournament.

 In addition to team success, a number of Lady Cards have earned individual recognition from the Southland Conference.
-Over Wong's 12 years in charge, a Lady Card player has been named to the All-Southland squad 18 times and a doubles team has been honored as such seven times.
+Over Wong's 12 years in charge, Big Red has had 18 players named to All-Southland to go along with seven doubles teams.

 Two players, Andrea Martinez and Mariaryeni Gutierrez have taken home the conference's highest honor, Player of the Year, garnering the award in the 2006 and 2010 seasons, respectively.